Peterlar/Rent-a-chef/README.md

 **Tutor support**
 - The tutor support was amazing helping with technical difficulties and errors.
 Also had some help with solving some layout issues.

+**Slack community**
+Had great chats and discussions with other fellow students solving some issues.

 **Mentor**
 - I will also say thanks to my mentor Daisy who game me some great tools to use in the future and her feedback on some errors.